gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 1. Sabbatical year for the land; God grants a big harvest on the sixth year that lasts for three years.
 2. Establishes Jubilee year.

+# Chapter 26
+**Key themes:**
+1. Repeats the prohibition of making idols and graven images.
+2. Establishes reward for obedient following of the Lord’s commandments and punishments for disobedience.
+3. One of the punishments is scattering Israel among its enemies’ nations.
+4. If they confess their iniquity (Lv 26:40), God will remember His covenant.

+**Literal sense:**
+1. It seems that the rewards/punishments are on a societal/group-level and not individual.

+**Allegorical sense:**
+1. **Lv 26:41** *“uncircumcised heart”*, circumcision as a symbol of purity.
+Circumcision in the new testament is Baptism that washes the soul.

+**Questions:**
+1. The catholic/orthodox position on icon veneration is that it was always allowed (and what was not allowed was idols) or that Christ incarnation changes this, as now there is a visible image of God?

 ---
 # References